mallow-fight/blog/source/backend/node/webpack.md

 ## issues

+### 描述

-### Unknown custom element: `<search-form>` - did you register the component correctly?
+Unknown custom element: `<search-form>` - did you register the component correctly?
 For recursive components, make sure to provide the "name" option

 `import xx from 'xx'` 而不是 `import {xx} from 'xx'`

-### render函数中修改一个对象之后，视图需要重新调整渲染一下，通常是控制样式隐藏再显示一次。不太确定，data中已定义的值或对象健值对就可以，有可能是因为绑定了监听器。直接在this对象上新建的健值对不可以。